ahimahas/WhyNotAlgorithmInSwift/Tech Interview Questions/Lego Problem/README.md

 ## Behind Story
-It was the tech interview question by G. At the time, I couldn't get a clue how to solve this issue but I found the solution from the book named, "Cracking the Coding Interview" later on.
+It was the second tech interview question.
+At the time, I couldn't get a clue how to solve this issue but I found the solution from the book named, "Cracking the Coding Interview" later on.